[6 MIN READ]

 However, the best intentions can sometimes add more stress to a caregiver’s plate.

-“Loved ones don’t have time to take a bubble bath, read a book or do ‘self-care,’” Sylvia states.
+“Loved ones don’t have time to take a bubble bath, read a book or do ‘self-care,’” Sylvia says.
 “They can barely keep their head above water.
-What I’ve learned in the 21 plus years I’ve been doing this support group is that caregivers need to stay hydrated.
+What I’ve learned in the 21-plus years I’ve been doing this support group is that caregivers need to stay hydrated.

-Sylvia offers other dos and don’ts of supporting caregivers – tips finely honed throughout her career.
+Sylvia offers other dos and don’ts of supporting caregivers — tips she's gathered throughout her career.